rails-mcp-server

 3. list_files

-Description: List files in the Rails project.
+Description: List files matching criteria in the project.

 4. get_file